 - When Jiro is on the train after learning that Naoko is sick, he has tears falling down his cheeks onto the calculations he's writing.

 - Kayo chewing out Jiro for being away from his wife to design his plane before breaking down crying saying that she sees Naoko as a sister and will eventually perish from TB, for she has seen the tragedy firsthand, being a doctor and all.

-- The scene where Kayo fails to realize it was Naoko she saw walking down the road, only to find out moments after arriving at the house.
-Then finding a letter saying she's going back to the sanatorium to spare Jiro and the others the pain of watching her slowly succumb to her TB.
+- The scene where Kayo fails to realize it was Naoko she saw walking down the road, only to find out moments after arriving at the house, and then finding a letter saying she's going back to the sanatorium to spare Jiro and the others the pain of watching her slowly succumb to her TB.

 - Jiro sensing the changing wind after the successful test flight, realizing that his wife is gone.
 He is unable to respond to the praises of the test pilot and his bosses.

 - "Hayao Miyazaki's Final Masterpiece" can come off as this, given that he temporarily retired shortly after this film was released.

 - The dedication to Jiro Horikoshi and Tatsuo Hori.